home-assistant/home-assistant.io/source/_components/sensor.markdown

 ---
 layout: page
 title: "Sensor"
-description: "Instructions how to setup your sensors with Home Assistant."
+description: "Instructions on how to setup your sensors with Home Assistant."
 date: 2015-01-24 14:39
 sidebar: true
 comments: false